Yangshao culture: Social structure

 Archaeological evidence suggests that the social organization of the Yangshao culture underwent significant changes over time.
 In the early Yangshao period, society was primarily structured around clans connected by blood ties.
 However, as private ownership emerged in the later Yangshao period, these clan-based communities gradually gave way to smaller, independent family units.
 The development of monogamous, self-sufficient households led to distinct economic practices, with each family managing its own production methods and resources.

-Although early reports suggested a matriarchal culture, others argue that it was a society in transition from matriarchy to patriarchy, while still others believe it to have been patriarchal.
-The debate hinges on differing interpretations of burial practices.
+Although early reports suggested a matriarchal culture, others argue that it was a society in transition from matriarchy to patriarchy, while still others believe it to have been patriarchal.The debate hinges on differing interpretations of burial practices.
 Another interpretation is that the Yangshao culture had a parallel with a segmentary lineage system.
+Recent studies have demonstrated that the people of the Yangshao culture were patrilineal.
 New archeological sites, specially in the Xipo site, revealed very large houses and tombs with rich furnishes.
 This suggest the late Yangshao culture was an early form of chiefdom.

 A Marxist analysis of the Yangshao site suggests that the inhabitants practiced punaluan marriage.

 In the Yangshao culture, it was a common mortuary practice to place deceased children in funerary urns and bury them near the foundations of houses.
 All the children buried were girls.

-The discovery of a Chinese dragon statue dating back to the fifth millennium BC in the Yangshao culture makes it the world's oldest known dragon depiction,.
+The discovery of a Chinese dragon statue dating back to the fifth millennium BC in the Yangshao culture makes it the world's oldest known dragon depiction.